RitikRawat721/GitBranching/Readme.md

 *   In simple words the commit untill which you do the hard reset to all the commits before that as well as the things you added or removed will be gone
 * EX: When You load save in some game if you load to a save which was saved before you progressed more all the progress will be gone because you went back in time in the game [Commits history included]

+# Forking
+* Forking is copying a Repository of others projects in your github account